As the owner of a popular green smoothie website, you might be surprised that I do not recommend doing a green smoothie diet.

 Instead of doing a green smoothie-only diet, replace one or two meals each day with a nutrient dense, calorie-sufficient green smoothie.

-Work toward replacing your other meal(s) and snacks with healthy, whole food options.
+Work toward replacing your other meal(s) and snacks with healthy, whole foods.

 Drinking two green smoothies per day doesn’t necessarily provide faster, better results than drinking one per day.
 As long as the rest of your diet is healthy, there is no difference.
 I do two per day mainly for convenience (and I like it).